MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 entered, the numerals—not the letters—will increment as you process checks and enter deposits.

-By defining the next number, you’re also determining the number of unique numbers that will be available.
-For example, if you enter CK001 as the next check number, you’ll only be able to enter up to 999 unique checks.
+By defining the next number, you're also determining the number of unique numbers that will be available.
+For example, if you enter CK001 as the next check number, you'll only be able to enter up to 999 unique checks.
 Be sure to enter a number large enough to accommodate your business.

-If alphabetic characters are entered between numbers, only the numbers to the right of the last letter you’ve entered will increment.
+If alphabetic characters are entered between numbers, only the numbers to the right of the last letter you've entered will increment.
 For example, if the next check number is CK00M18888, the following check number will be CK00M18889.

 #### Inactive checkbooks

 You can inactivate a checkbook at any time.
-For example, if you plan to close a checking account in the near future and you don’t want to write new checks or add receipts to this checkbook before you reconcile, you could inactivate the checkbook to prevent any new checks or receipts from being entered for that checkbook.
+For example, if you plan to close a checking account in the near future and you don't want to write new checks or add receipts to this checkbook before you reconcile, you could inactivate the checkbook to prevent any new checks or receipts from being entered for that checkbook.